joast954/aut_system/README.md

 aut_system
 ==========

-Example of gem Devise authentication system used for a Rails 4 applications.
+Example of gem Devise authentication system used for a Rails 4 application.

 ####Devise setup
 Add "gem 'devise'" to gemfile.